Flour Fundamentals - What goes into producing amazing flour.

 The Importance of Protein

-When we talk about protein in flour we are talking about gluten.
-Gluten are a type of structural protein, they have elastic properties.
-Gluten build the structure of bread.
-This allows your loaf to hold air and give your loaf a chewy and elastic texture.
+When we talk about “protein” in flour what we really mean is the structural gluten proteins that make dough behave the way it does.
+(If you’d like a deeper dive on gluten’s behaviour, structure and how it’s influenced by grain, processing and digestion, see our post: Gluten: What is it…).
+But basically, Gluten builds the structure of bread allowing your loaf to hold air and give your loaf a chewy and elastic texture.
 There are two proteins in wheat flour, glutenin and gliadin.
 The glutenin contributes to the strength and elasticity of your dough and the gliadin contributes to the extensibility (stretch).

 Before you knead your flour and water into a dough, the proteins are randomly arranged.
 Once you start to knead the dough, the wet gluten interlink with each other and form a web.
 The longer you knead the more links are formed and the tighter your dough will get.
 This web (or matrix) is also formed when the wet dough is left alone (the autolysing) as well as during bulk fermentation.
 This matrix helps to trap the carbon dioxide exhaled by the yeast, trapping it within the gluten matrix, a bit like air in balloons; this is what makes your dough rise.
 Next to kneading and time, gluten development is influenced by the amount of water (both amount and quality), temperature and the addition of other ingredients (salt, milk, oil) as well as other chemicals and additives (enzymes, conditioners).